 Support increased infrastructure, programming, enrollment and funding

-- A new $21.4-million Biosciences and Technology Convergence Centre at Algoma University is under construction.
-It will house business and technology tenants, including the Sault Ste.
-Marie Innovation Centre, and will help attract researchers, students, faculty and entrepreneurs to the community.
+- A $21.4-million Biosciences and Technology Convergence Centre was constructed at Algoma University in 2011.
+It houses business and technology tenants, including the Sault Ste.
+Marie Innovation Centre, and helps to attract researchers, students, faculty and entrepreneurs to the community.

-- Algoma University, which recently converted the Windsor Park retirement home into a downtown student residence, also plans on opening a $6-million Fine Arts and Music Education (FAME) Centre at the site in 2012.
+- Algoma University, which recently converted the Windsor Park retirement home into a downtown student residence.

-- A new $25-million Academic Wing at Sault College is under construction.
+- A new $25-million Academic Wing at Sault College was completed in 2011.
 The building consists of flexible learning spaces with modular classroom design to accommodate a variety of program and student needs.

 - A new $22-million Algoma Public Health building on the Sault College campus is also under construction.
 It will consolidate five offices and create expanded research and teaching opportunities by creating significant synergies and opportunities for student learning in a variety of disciplines.